Kudryavets/TF-IDF-Spark-Scala-implementation/README.md

 The project is focused on efficiency and scalability thus text preprocessing is kept very simple.
 Punctuation and digits are removed, all text coerced to lover case.
 At the same time opportunities for further development are embedded in the system.

-The project already have several optimizations:
+The project already has several optimizations:
-1. Amount of shuffles reduced to 1.
+1. Amount of shuffles is reduced to 1.
-2. BufferTopHolder introduced for efficient aggregation of inverted index.
+2. BufferTopHolder is introduced for efficient aggregation of inverted index.
 3. All distributed variables are created in memory saving way.
-4. Kryo serialization used instead of Java serialization
+4. Kryo serialization is used instead of Java serialization.

-What can be done:
+What else can be done:
-1. Additional tuning after data exploration (resources, partitions, data scew).
+1. Additional tuning after data exploration (cluster resources, partitions, data scew).
-2. Changing input/output format (avro, parquet, sequence, msgpack, gzip) for faster reading from disc
+2. Changing input/output format (avro, parquet, sequence, msgpack, gzip) for faster reading from disc.
-3. Native optimizations of Spark SQL (Catalyst and Tungsten modules)
+3. Native optimizations of Spark SQL (Catalyst and Tungsten modules).
-4. TF-IDF in Spark ML and Spark MLlib
+4. TF-IDF in Spark ML or Spark MLlib.

 The project should be compiled with gradle.
 ```